redpesk-devtools/dbc2json/README.md

 The software is based on cantools https://github.com/eerimoq/cantools, it converts messages from a dbc file -i (input) and add the dataheader for agl on top of the messages

-''python3 dbc2json_converter -i FILENAME.dbc''
+''python3 dbc2json -i FILENAME.dbc''
-will create an output with the number of messages in that dbc file and will create a signals.json Launch 'python3 dbc2json_converter -h' to get more details about possibilities.
+will create an output with the number of messages in that dbc file and will create a signals.json Launch 'python3 dbc2json -h' to get more details about possibilities.

+This project is a fork of https://github.com/walzert/dbc2json